Friendship Tea Mix

 Friendship Tea Mixture

-- Combine instant tea, Tang mix, lemonade powder and spices in a bowl, plastic bag or other container.
+- Combine instant tea, Tang mix, lemonade powder (such as Country Time), and spices in a bowl, plastic bag or other container.

 - Pour the spiced tea mix into a blender or food processor and blend until the tea mix becomes a fine powder.
 This step is optional, however, it's recommended.